 Above all, marriage is a source of peace and joy for both the husband and the wife.
 Can a secret marriage guarantee it when the two parties are perpetually busy keeping it secret for fear of public criticism and disapproval?

 Simply stated, a secret marriage has no place in Islam.
-For a marriage to be valid and lawful, it needs to be a public affair, the witnesses have to be there at the time of Nikah, the bride and the bridegroom both have to agree to it willingly, and the bride is to be given mahr by the bridegroom.
+For a marriage to be valid and lawful, it needs to be a public affair.
+The witnesses have to be there at the time of Nikah, the bride and the bridegroom both have to agree to it willingly.
+And the bride is given mahr by the bridegroom.
 These are the conditions ordained by Allah (SWT) and conveyed to us by Prophet Muhammad (PBUH).
-They are all open and transparent and straightforward and transparent.
+They are all open and transparent and straightforward.
 There is no secret about it!

 One Reply to “What is the Status of Secret Marriage in Islam???”

 Maa Shaa Allaah.
 God bless all of you